KaviyaSriMuthaiah/Alert_dataset/README.md

 # Alert_dataset
-My first webapp to predict the alerts
+My first webapp to predict the alerts in the IT sector using machine learning methods